 A lovely short walk around Kilmarnock’s 30 acre Kay Park.
 Highlights include the Burns Monument, stone lions, children’s play park, duck pond and cycle track.
 So although it is less than a mile in length, you can easily pass a couple of hours here!

-Route: Leave the parking area and turn left to go underneath the railway bridge and through a set of cast iron gates.
+Route: Walk to the end of De Walden Terrace, away from the main road, and go underneath the railway bridge and through a set of cast iron gates.
 Turn left after the gates and follow the tree-lined path uphill then right towards the Burns Monument Centre.
 Pass the building and the stone lions and when you reach the Corinthian Column turn right to head downhill towards the play areas and the pond.
 On reaching the pond turn right and after passing the bike track you will find yourself back at the cast iron gates.
-Retrace your steps from here back to the parking area.
+Retrace your steps from here back to the start point.

 WALK REPORT: 9th December 2016